duck-dynasty/rick-roll-action/README.md

 A useless action that will post a gif of Rick Astley's _Never Gonna Give You Up_ to issues or pull requests.

 ## Example Usage
+The action is set up to run on pull requests and issues created in this repository, check out the [workflow](.github/workflows/rick-roll.yml).
+Feel free to open an issue as a demo.

 ```yml
 on:
   issues: